-My youngest daughter left some books out on the back porch the other day.
+I remember when youngest daughter left some books out on the back porch one day.
 Sadly, I didn’t find them until after it had rained all night.
 Hey, it happens.
 No big deal.
 But when I gathered them up from the wet table, the ruinous state of one book in particular made my heart break a little.
 For me to feel that kind of pang over the destruction of a children’s book, you’re probably thinking it must have been an heirloom copy of some classic work of literary genius, but no. It was a simple and rather silly little book—a Little Golden Book, more precisely.
 Nevertheless, it’s one that holds a place of deep nostalgia for me.

 The book was The Monster at the End of This Book, starring Sesame Street’s “lovable, furry old Grover” in all his awesome blueness.
 In it, Grover is in a fright, warning the reader not to turn the page because—gulp—there’s a monster at the end of this book!
 Page after page he pleads with us, setting up blockages and marveling at our rashness.
 In the end, it turns out that Grover was the monster all along.
 Whew, what a relief!